-- Slow down!
-Some people think they are getting more work done by rushing, but that often leads to poor decisions, mistakes, and errors of judgment, all of which waste time.
-Work well, not quickly, and you will save time. - In marketing, to bundle means to combine several products.
+- In marketing, to bundle means to combine several products.
 In time management, it means combining two activities to free up some time.
 For example, if you need to exercise and want to socialize, bundle the two activities by doing activities with your friends.
 Take along some schoolwork when you head to the laundromat-you can get a lot done while you're waiting for the spin cycle.
 Or, you can record class lectures (ask the professor for permission) so that you can review class material while you're running errands. - Develop a habit of setting time limits for tasks, both in and out of school.
-You will find that with a time limit in mind, you will waste less time and work more efficiently, a prized skill among paralegals. - A Chinese adage goes, "The longest journey starts with a single step."
+You will find that with a time limit in mind, you will waste less time and work more efficiently, a prized skill among paralegals. - Most e-mail systems have free calendar features that allow you to send e-mail reminders to yourself concerning assignments, tests, and other important dates. - A Chinese adage goes, "The longest journey starts with a single step."
 If you are having trouble getting started on a project or assignment, identify the first task that needs to be done.
 Then do it!
 This helps avoid time-wasting procrastination.